-- (iv) the Portfolio Sale Agreement is effective to sell the Interim Purchaser's rights, title, interests and. benefits in and under the Mortgages to the Seller and upon execution by the Originator of the transfers in the form set out in the Mortgage Sale Agreement, the Mortgage Sale Agreement will be effective to sell the Seller's legal rights, title, interests and benefits in and under the Mortgages to the Issuer (subject, however.to further steps being taken with respect to the completion of the legal ownership in the Mortgages such as registration or recording with the land registry or registration of Deeds or stamping at the Revenue Commissions); - (v) the Security Documents are effective to create security interests in favour of the Security Trustee (i.e. charges and assignments by way of a first fixed security and a first floating charge (ranking behind the claims of certain preferential and other creditors) over all property, assets and undertakings of the Issuer not already subject to a fixed charge; - (vi) the trusts created by the Originator Declaration of Trust are validly constituted;

-any liquidator, examiner or receiver appointed in relation to any relevant Entity or the Seller (as applicable) would not be able to contest successfully, avoid or set aside (a) the sale to the Seller of the Interim Purchaser's legal or beneficial right, title, interest and benefit in, to and under the Loans and Related Security effected in accordance with the Portfolio Sale Agreement and (b) the sale to the Issuer of all the Seller's legal or beneficial right, title, interest and benefit in, to and under the Loans and Related Security effected in accordance with the provisions of the Mortgage Sale Agreement or (c) the trusts created pursuant to the Originator Declaration of Trust or (d) the exercise by the donees of their rights and powers of attorney under the various powers of attorney.

-In addition, the Irish Legal Opinion covers the review of the Standard Documentation used by Finance Ireland and Pepper, respectively, for their residential mortgage business with respect to

-- (i) compliance with the Consumer Credit Act 1995; - (ii) compliance with European Union (Consumer Mortgage Credit Agreements) Regulations 2016; - (iii) compliance with Consumer Protection Code 2012; - (iv) restrictions on transferability; - (v) Variable Rate Fixing; and - (vi) compliance with European Communities (Unfair Terms in Consumer Contracts) Regulations 1995.

-Furthermore, pursuant to Clause 10.3 (a) of the Mortgage Sale Agreement the Seller makes the Loan Warranties on the Closing Date, any relevant Further Advance Date and any relevant Switch Date which include that each Loan constitutes a legal, valid, binding and enforceable obligation of the Borrower and the terms of each related Mortgage secures the payment of all amounts payable by the relevant Borrower in respect of the relevant Loan.
+(iv) the PSA is effective to sell the Interim Purchaser's rights, title, interests and benefits in and under the Mortgages to the Seller and upon execution by the Originator of the transfers in the form set out in the MSA, the MSA will be effective to sell the Seller's legal rights, title, interests and benefits in and under the Mortgages to the Issuer (subject, however.to further steps being taken with respect to the completion of the legal ownership in the Mortgages such as registration or recording with the land registry or registration of Deeds or stamping at the Revenue Commissions); (v) the Security Documents are effective to create security interests in favour of the Security Trustee (i.e. charges and assignments by way of a first fixed security and a first floating charge (ranking behind the claims of certain preferential and other creditors) over all property, assets and undertakings of the Issuer not already subject to a fixed charge; (vi) the trusts created by the Originator Declaration of Trust are validly constituted; any liquidator, examiner or receiver appointed in relation to any relevant Entity or the Seller (as applicable) would not be able to contest successfully, avoid or set aside (a) the sale to the Seller of the Interim Purchaser's legal or beneficial right, title, interest and benefit in, to and under the Loans and Related Security effected in accordance with the PSA and (b) the sale to the Issuer of all the Seller's legal or beneficial right, title, interest and benefit in, to and under the Loans and Related Security effected in accordance with the provisions of the MSA or (c) the trusts created pursuant to the Originator Declaration of Trust or (d) the exercise by the donees of their rights and powers of attorney under the various powers of attorney.
+In addition, the Irish Legal Opinion covers the review of the Standard Documentation used by Finance Ireland and Pepper, respectively, for their residential mortgage business with respect to (i) compliance with the Consumer Credit Act 1995; (ii) compliance with European Union (Consumer Mortgage Credit Agreements) Regulations 2016; (iii) compliance with Consumer Protection Code 2012; (iv) restrictions on transferability; (v) Variable Rate Fixing; and (vi) compliance with European Communities (Unfair Terms in Consumer Contracts) Regulations 1995.
+Furthermore, pursuant to Clauses 10.1 (e) and 10.3 (a) of the MSA the Seller makes the Loan Warranties on the Portfolio Sale Date, any relevant Further Advance Date and any relevant Switch Date which include that each Loan and Related Security has been made upon the terms of the Standard Documentation and each Loan constitutes a legal, valid, binding and enforceable obligation of the Borrower and the terms of each related Mortgage secures the payment of all amounts payable by the relevant Borrower in respect of the relevant Loan.